The best things to do near our B&B in Eryri | Snowdonia, North Wales

 The long promenade between Colwyn Bay and Rhos-on-Sea is a fantastic place for a walk or cycle ride by the sea.

-A recent investment programme has seen both the sandy beach and the promenade being refurbished with numerous sitting areas and interesting features now all along the front.
+A recent investment programme has seen both the sandy beach and the promenade being refurbished with numerous sitting areas and interesting features now dotted all along the front.

 Colwyn Bay pier has also been restored and is a lovely place to sit and enjoy the views, whilst Rhos-on-Sea is a pretty seaside village at the other end with numerous shops, cafes and restaurants.